YU000jp/logseq-plugin-left-sidebar-enhance/readme.md

 ### Usage

+- Table of contents: when you open each page, the table of contents is automatically displayed in the menu in the left sidebar.
 - Mouseover: Click ![image](https://github.com/YU000jp/logseq-plugin-left-sidebar-enhance/assets/111847207/8e3efccf-27e9-4332-b431-9765a69463a9)
  button in the top-left corner.
 The state of left sidebar will switch.
-- Some features are turned on.
-If not need it, turn it off in the plugin settings.
+- Turn each function on or off in the plugin settings.

 ---